-- 1) Enable you to discover more about the region you live in and whose evolution will have a great impact on your own future and quality of life. - 2) For you to understand the processes of regional economic development and urbanization as they apply to the GBA and megacity regions in general.
+1) Discover more about the region you live in and whose evolution will have a great impact on your own future and quality of life.

+2) Understand the processes of regional economic development and urbanization as they apply to the GBA and megacity regions in general.